chinthakaak/hibernate-tutorial/README.md

 ##
 With :mem: you define a database which is only accessible within the running java vm.
-This database resides in memory and cannot be accessed externally via host/port jdbc access.
+This database resides in memory and cannot be accessed externally via host/port jdbc access .

 ##